Energy in Africa: Current energy usage in Africa

 Moreover, Africa has an average electrification rate of 24%, while the rate in the rest of the developing world lies closer to 40%.
 Even in the areas covered by the electrical grid, power is often unreliable: the manufacturing sector loses power on average 56 days out of the year.
 In Senegal power is out 25 days a year, in Tanzania 63 days, and in Burundi 144 days.
 Frequent power outages cause damage to sales, equipment, and discourage international investment.
 According to the periodical African Business, “Poor transport links and irregular power supplies have stunted the growth of domestic companies and discouraged foreign firms from setting up manufacturing plants in the continent."

 Despite its unreliability, electrical service in Sub-Saharan Africa also costs more than in other parts of the world.
 The protective tariff required in Sub-Saharan Africa is US$0.13, compared to $0.04–0.08 USD in the rest of the developing world.
 Additionally, one of the greatest challenges in an effort to create sustainable development in Africa is that many countries with exportable resources are land-locked without a system of transportation.

 Although Africa lacks a sufficient transport system, new developments in industry and manufacturing have resulted in tremendous population growth, increased urbanization, high energy consumption, over-cultivation of lands, and significant industrial advancements engendered by globalization.
 Professor Iwayemi of University of Ibadan in Nigeria states that the “fundamental energy question facing Africa [is]…providing and maintaining widespread access of the population to reliable and affordable supplies of environmentally cleaner energy to meet the requirements of rapid economic growth and improved living standards.”
-In correspondence to The Africa Society, the population growth of sub-Saharan Africa is 2.2% annually; therefore, by 2025, it is estimated that Africa will consist of over a billion people.
+In correspondence to The Africa Society, the population growth of sub-Saharan Africa is 2.2% annually; therefore, by 2025, it was estimated that Africa will consist of over a billion people.
 If this mathematical model is correct environmental problems could double or even triple by 2025.